nmwsharp/recipes/content/post/General Tsos Chicken.md

 **Fry chicken:** Heat oil in a fryer, wok, Dutch oven, etc to 350°F and maintain that heat while frying.
 One piece at a time, transfer chicken from marinade to dry coat, tossing and compressing by-hand to coat.
 Once a batch of chicken is coated, fry, agitating occasionally, until very crispy and at an internal temp of 165°F, about 4 minutes.
 Then remove and drain on a paper towel-lined bowl, and continue with next batch.

-**Finish** In a wok or large pan, heat 2 Tbsp oil on medium-high, add the minced garlic, ginger, scallion bottoms, and chiles.
+**Finish:** In a wok or large pan, heat 2 Tbsp oil on medium-high, add the minced garlic, ginger, scallion bottoms, and chiles.
 Cook until fragrant but not browned, about 2 minutes.
 Re-stir the prepped sauce bowl to recombine any separated ingredients, then add it to the wok.
 Lower heat to medium-low, and cook, stirring, until sauce boils and thickens, about 1 minute.

 Toss the chicken and broccoli in the sauce until everything is thoroughly coated.
 Garnish with sliced scallions and sesame seeds.
 Serve immediately with white rice.